By Melanie Buset, Master’s Student, Human-Computer Interaction (MA)

 Keeping all of this in mind and with the encouragement of my professors at Carleton, I decided to submit a final paper I wrote last semester to two conferences.
 My paper looks at the issues with using virtual reality for social interactions.
 I thought this topic was relevant and important for several reasons, one of them being the recent purchase of Oculus by Facebook and Mark Zuckerberg’s hope that people will use VR just as much as cell phones as a means to interact with others socially.

 To my surprise, my paper was accepted and I was asked to present it at the IEEE (Institute of Electrical and Electronics Engineers) VR (Virtual Reality) conference in Arles, France.
 I immediately tried to find ways to go because I knew this experience would be extremely valuable and fulfilling.
 I went to my department (Human-Computer Interaction) and asked what my options were.
-With the support of my thesis advisor (Chris Herdman), former professor (Robert Biddle) and other staff and faculty in my department, I was given the proper information and overall support to apply for the FGPA travel bursary and was successful!
+With the support of my thesis advisor (Chris Herdman), former professor (Robert Biddle) and other staff and faculty in my department, I was given the proper information and overall support to apply for the Graduate Studies travel bursary and was successful!

 I was extremely nervous as this was my first conference but again, having the support from the Carleton community, family, friends, and enough sleep once I arrived in France, I felt prepared when it was my turn to talk.
 I received some positive feedback from the conference organizers and some suggestions of papers to read, talks to watch, and future conferences to attend.